1jour1vin

 Nose

-Powerful and rich, beautiful tannic structure, fresh finish with green pepper and lemon zest.
+Powerful and full-bodied, with a beautiful tannic structure and a fresh finish featuring notes of green pepper and lemon zest

 Serve